 - 4 cinnamon sticks

-- Combine all ingredients in a slow cooker set on high.
+- Combine all ingredients in a slow cooker.
+Stir to combine.

-- Cook for approximately 2-4 hours (depending on your slow cooker) until mulled wine is boiling.
+- Cook for approximately 2-4 hours on high setting until mulled wine is boiling.

 Serving Size:1/2 cup